-CHMA Pty Ltd and Rocky Sainty (AHO) have been engaged by the Brighton Council to undertake an Aboriginal heritage assessment for the proposed land rezoning (the study area), in order to identify any potential Aboriginal heritage constraints.
-This report presents the findings of the Aboriginal heritage assessment,
+CHMA Pty Ltd and Rocky Sainty (AHO) have been engaged by the Holmes Dyer to undertake an Aboriginal heritage assessment for the 59ha parcel of land (the study area), in order to identify any potential Aboriginal heritage constraints.
+The information generated from Aboriginal heritage assessment will be used to inform the Boyer Road PSP.
+This report presents the findings of the assessment.